fcfort/betterment-csv-chrome/README.md

 ## Installing

-To access development releases, simply download or clone this code and load as an unpacked extension.
+To access development releases, simply download or clone this code and load the `app` directory as an unpacked extension.

 Source Code: [github.com/fcfort/betterment-csv-chrome](https://github.com/fcfort/betterment-csv-chrome)